omnistreams/omnistreams-spec/wire-protocol.md

 # Introduction

 The wire protocol is designed to be as simple as possible to implement, while still having reasonable performance.
+I'm aiming for it to be possible to make ad-hoc implementations for simple cases, with 0 dependencies.
 This means there's not currently any bit packing.
 In fact, every individual piece of information fits exactly in a single byte.
 This isn't ideal for efficiency, but does make things much easier to reason about.
 It does lead to real limitations, however.
 For example, you can only have 256 simultaneous streams, and have to include logic to reuse the ids that close.
 It might be better to use a larger number for the stream id, but the bigger you make it the more overhead of the protocol, unless you do a bunch of fancy bit packing with variable-sized fields.
 I'm not strictly opposed to this, but I suspect it would have to be omnistreams2.
 I'm more interested in simplicity for now.

 # Protocol